pablochud/django-selectable-select2/README.rst

 It provides widgets for use with a great JS library called `select2`_ rather than jQuery UI.
 It also provides it's own Lookup classes for better (IMO) serialization results and limiting results (on server side).

-For now there's only a basic single valued autocomplete widget for usage on ForeignKey (or simply ModelChoiceField) fields.
+For now there's only a basic single-valued autocomplete widget for usage on ForeignKey (or simply ModelChoiceField) fields.

 Installation and usage
 =========================